Hi! I've been busy!

 I'm Peter Bierman.
-When I was a toddler, my parents gave me a box of electrical junk to play with, and it seems to have affected me.
+When I was a toddler, my parents gave me a box of electrical parts to play with, and it seems to have affected me.

 At my high school, I built their first computer network using parts from Radio Shack.